The ability to see is the remaining technological road-block to the ubiquitous deployment of robots.

 It is quite a big project here at IDSIA and a lot of work is done to make the iCub perform object manipulation.
 The main parts I am working on currently are to get the software setup and start on the interface between the Machine Learning (Reinforcement Learning) group and robotics.
-Right now I am helping to make the iCub see things, that is, helping on the computer vision part of the project.
+Right now I am helping to make the iCub see things.

 Variable Stiffness (STIFF)